evildmp/diataxis-documentation-framework/needs.rst

 .. image:: /images/diataxis.png
    :alt:
+   :class: wider

 Characteristics of documentation
 ----------------------------------------------------

+A clear advantage of organising material this way is that it provides both clear *expectations* (to the reader) and *guidance* (to the author).
+It's clear what the purpose of any particular piece of content is, it specifies how it should be written and it shows where it should be placed.

 .. list-table::
    :widths: 16 21 21 21 21
    :header-rows: 1
    :stub-columns: 1
+   :class: wider

    * - \
      - :ref:`Tutorials <tutorials>`